MartinThoma/MartinThoma.github.io/_posts/2011-09-28-10-great-videos-on-vimeo.md

 title: 10 Great Videos on Vimeo
 author: Martin Thoma
 date: 2011-09-28 11:55:23.000000000 +02:00
-categories:
-- The Web
+category: The Web
-tags:
-- Video
-- Vimeo
-- beautiful
+tags: Video, Vimeo, beautiful
 featured_image: 2011/09/thought-of-you.png
 ---
 Vimeo is a video-sharing website like YouTube.
 The most obvious difference is the quality.